-These ginger-lace cookies were inspired by one of my favorite store-bought gluten-free cookies and and an oatmeal-lace chocolate chip cookie recipe that was shared with me.
+These ginger-lace cookies were inspired by one of my favorite store-bought gluten-free cookies a chocolate chip lace cookie recipe that was shared with me.
 They are wonderfully delicate and crispy but not delicate on flavor.
 The strong zing of the ginger is such a nice balance with the sweet cookie.
 Vegan options are included in the recipe.